 It is usually most economical to design and specify dimensions in 10-foot increments, for example: 30’ x 40’, 40’ x 50’, etc.

 The height of your community building will vary.
-Churches, for example, usually tend to have very high ceilings to add to their spiritual ambience.
+Churches, for example, usually tend to have very high ceilings to add to their spiritual ambiance.
 As a rule, building eave height must be at least 2 feet taller than the highest framed opening.
 (Framed openings are large openings, through which vehicles, large equipment, and loading items pass through).
 So fire stations, for example, must take into account the size of trucks and equipment.

 Roof slope is expressed by the “roof pitch ratio,” which indicates the number of inches of vertical rise in a roof, for every 12 inches of horizontal run.
 1:12 is considered standard.
 Desired roof slope will depend on the amount of clearance space you want in the center of your building, the look you want your building to achieve, and the snowfall in your region.
 A steeper pitch will run snow off more efficiently.